Is Your Faith Fireproof?

-  Fireproof faith is faith that will endure through hard times.
-Fireproof faith is faith that won’t shrink when the enemy attacks.
-Fireproof faith is faith that allows us to boldly declare that God is sovereign over our circumstances even in the midst of our fears.
+Fireproof faith is a faith that will endure through hard times.
+Fireproof faith is a faith that won’t shrink when the enemy attacks.
+Fireproof faith is a faith that allows us to boldly declare that God is sovereign over our circumstances even in the midst of our fears.

 Challenge: What steps can you take to fireproof your faith today?